-Case Management Activity.
-Information and assistance in support of participant direction are furnished as an element of Medicaid case management services.

-Specify in detail the information and assistance that are furnished through case management for each participant direction opportunity under the waiver:

-The Community Navigators providing Targeted Case Management will have sufficient training and printed information to explain, in general, the self-directed option to families and participants.
+x Case Management Activity .
+Information and assistance in support of participant direction a furnished as an element of Medicaid case management services.
+Specify in detail the information and assistance that are furnished through case management for each participant direction opportunity under the waiver: The Community Navigators providing Targeted Case Management will have sufficient training and printed information to explain, in general, the self-directed option to families and participants.
 If the family is interested in this option, the Community Navigator connects the participant to the Agency with Choice provider.

-Waiver Service Coverage.

-Information and assistance in support of

-participant direction are provided through the following waiver service coverage(s) specified in Appendix C-1/C-3 (check each that applies):

-Participant-Directed Waiver Service Information and Assistance Provided through this Waiver Service Coverage

-Home or Vehible Accessibility Adaptations

-Assistive Technology not otherwise covered by Medicaid

-Personal Care

-Respite

-Day Habilitation

-Supported Employment - Individual

-Prevocational Services

-Supported Employment - Small Group

-Community Transition

-Supported Living

-Behavioral Consultation

-Residential Habilitation

-Nurse Consultation

-Specialized Medical Equipment and Supplies not otherwise covered by Medicaid

-Administrative Activity.
-Information and assistance in support of participant direction are furnished as an administrative activity.

-Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing performance:

-a) In addition to the information provided to waiver participants and families by the Community Navigators regarding the opportunity for self-direction, the Agency With Choice vendor will also be responsible for thoroughly explaining the self-direction roles and responsibilities so that participants can make an informed decision about whether this model will need their needs.

-b) The Agency with Choice Broker is a private entity that was procured through a competitive RFP issued by the Delaware Division of Developmental Services.
+Waiver Service Coverage .
+Information and assistance in support of participant direction are provided through the waiver service coverage (s) specified in Appendix C-1/C-3 (check each that applies): Participant-Directed Waiver Service Information and Assistance Provided through this Waiver Service Coverage (list of services from Appendix C-1/C-3) x Specify (a) the types of entities that furnish these supports; (b) how the supports are procured an compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and (e) the entity or entities responsible for assessing performance: a) In addition to the information provided to waiver participants and families by the Community Navigators regarding the opportunity for self-direction, the Agency With Choice vendor will also be responsible for thoroughly explaining the self-direction roles and responsibilities so that participants can make an informed decision about whether this model will need their needs. b) The Agency with Choice Broker is a private entity that was procured through a competitive RFP issued by the Delaware Division of Developmental Services.
 The vendor organization which was awarded the contract demonstrated clear superiority of experience and capabilities.
 DDDS has developed a standard methodology for reimbursing AWC administrative activities.
-There is an initial one-time set-up payment for each new participant that elects to self-direct their Respite or Personal Care service and a separate standard on-going monthly payment.
-Payment to the vendor will be a fixed dollar amount for each participant who has elected to self-direct their Respite or Personal Care service.
-This monthly payment covers all on-going activities as specified in the vendor contract.
-The administrative payments to the AWC broker are entirely separate from the funds dedicated to the participant's allotment for services.

-The AWC provider receives a monthly per participant administrative fee for the administrative service provided by the AWC as specified in the vendor contract.
-The monthly administrative fee is negotiated between DDDS and the AWC vendor and must be applied consistently across all participants who elect self-direction.
-The AWC broker must submit monthly invoices to the state.
+There is a initial one-time set-up payment for each new participant that elects to self-direct their Respite or Pers Care service and a separate standard on-going monthly payment.
+Payment to the vendor will be a fixed dollar amount for each participant who has elected to self-direct their Respite or Personal Care service This monthly payment covers all on-going activities as specified in the vendor contract.
+The administrative payments to the AWC broker are entirely separate from the funds dedicated to the participant's allotre for services. administrative fee for the administrative service act.
+The monthly administrative fee is negotiated lied consistently across all participants who elect invoices to the state.
 Administrative claims are submitted by the AWC broker to DDDS for approval and payments are made directly to the AWC broker from the Delaware Treasury via the Delaware State accounting system.